Here are four common accidents among retail workers and the injuries that each of them leads to.

 Slips, Trips, and Falls

-One of the most common incidents that takes place in a retail setting is falling.
+One of the most common incidents that take place in a retail setting is falling.
 This trend can be broken down into two components.
 First, workers in this field are almost always on their feet while walking through different areas of the store.
 Second, retail locations tend to have a lot of objects on the ground, the most common of which being products.
 These two factors combine to make this setting prone to falls.
 Some injuries that frequently come about from these accidents are bruises, cuts and bone breaks.
 If you want to avoid them, make sure you pay attention to what is in front of you while you walk.
 You can achieve this goal by resisting distractions.

 Another cause of damages is not so much an accident, but a natural consequence of this type of job.
 It is repetitive stress injuries, which come from carrying out the same action over and over again.
 The one that retail workers most often get hurt by is working a cash register, as moving your hand the same way every day can lead to unnatural strain.
 Additionally, any other repetitive motion can cause a variety of damages.
 The one that garners the most workers’ compensation claims is carpal tunnel.